Lauda (airline)

 Lauda, legally Laudamotion GmbH (formerly Amira Air), was an Austrian low-cost airline based in Concorde Business Park in Schwechat, near Vienna, Austria.
-It has been a subsidiary of Ryanair Holdings since 2018, as are Ryanair DAC, Ryanair UK, Malta Air and Buzz.
+It was a subsidiary of Ryanair Holdings since 2018, along with Ryanair DAC, Ryanair UK, Malta Air and Buzz.
 Former Formula 1 World Champion Niki Lauda had a minority stake in Amira Air before buying it outright in 2016.

 In January 2018, Lauda acquired Niki, an airline originally founded by Niki Lauda.
 Amira Air then became a scheduled airline.
-Since June 2020, all Lauda flights were operated as wetleases with Ryanair flight numbers.
+Since June 2020, all Lauda flights were operated as wet leases with Ryanair flight numbers.
 As of November 2020, Lauda has been replaced with the Maltese Lauda Europe.

 History

 Early developments

 The airline was founded in 2004 as Amira Air by investor Ronny Pecik as a provider of charter flights for executive travel, serving European and international destinations.

 In 2016, Niki Lauda took over Amira Air and renamed the company LaudaMotion.
 Until February 2018, the airline operated chartered business flights with a fleet of business jets.
 The operation was moved to a new unit to make way for scheduled passenger flights.

 On 23 January 2018, the creditors' committee of the insolvent airline Niki agreed to sell the airline to Lauda Motion GmbH.
 It was announced that the Niki brand would be retired and all operations transferred to Laudamotion, which would operate 15 aircraft transferred from Niki and be ready to begin operations for the summer 2018 season.

 On 16 February 2018, Condor agreed to take over sales and marketing of three Laudamotion planes, as well as operational functions.
 Initial destinations will included flights from Düsseldorf, Frankfurt, Stuttgart and Basel to Majorca, Ibiza and Málaga, which could be booked through the Condor website and travel agencies.